 FAQs - Frequently Asked Questions

-Section A – Undergraduate Admission test (Entry Test), Application process, Enrollment
+Section A – APPLICANTS - Undergraduate Admission test (Entry Test) & Application process

 1. Who can enroll to the Italian Universities?

 2. Who can participate to the admission test in order to enroll for the first time in the Bachelor of Science in Business Administration and Economics?

 - Will get an Italian diploma within the academic year of reference;

 - Have a foreign diploma with at least 2 years abroad;

 - All the foreign students who satisfied the pre-requisites contained in Attachment 1;

 - Already have a bachelor degree and want to enroll in Business Administration & Economics;